Carolyn Bock

 Carolyn Bock is an Australian stage, film and television actress.

 Career

 Bock is the co-founder of The Shift Theatre, which was founded in 2009.
-Bock, for twelve years, was the Associate Artistic Director of Rollercoaster Theatre, a theatre company that helps actors with disabilities.
+Bock for twelve years was the Associate Artistic Director of Rollercoaster Theatre, a theatre company that helps actors with disabilities.
 In 2012, Bock released the book The Girls in Grey.
 In 2023, Bock appeared in the film The Red Shoes.
 In 2024, Bock was named in the cast for the film Love, Tea & Epiphany.
 In 2025, Bock appeared in the play POTUS.

+On 23 April 2026, Bock was named in the extended cast for Paramount+ series Dalliance.